samiberndtson/Bad-Memory/README.md

-Presentation on memory based security bugs in C fro Rome Italy 2023
+Presentation on memory based security bugs in C from Rome Italy 2023